braziljs/remote-control/README.md

 If everything is ok, now you are able to control your HTML5 presentation with your phone.

 ## Get involved
-- Fork and Feedback
-  Make a fork, run Remote Control in your enviroment, rate all features and send us your feedback through the [mail list](https://groups.google.com/forum/?fromgroups#!forum/braziljs-foundation)
+- Fork, run Remote Control in your enviroment, rate all features and send us your feedback through the [mail list](https://groups.google.com/forum/?fromgroups#!forum/braziljs-foundation)
 - [Become a bug hunter!])(https://github.com/braziljs/remote-control/issues?state=open)
 - If you find some bug, [add an issue])(https://github.com/braziljs/remote-control/issues/new) with the label "bug"
 - If you want to fix the bug by yourself(wow!), make a fix in your enviroment and [make one pull-request](https://github.com/braziljs/remote-control/pulls)